-Since many of the sources used for the CPI do not have a global coverage, the missing values for these sources are imputed for the baseline year.
-This process is conducted using the statistical software package STATA and, more specifically, the programme's "impute" command.
-The "impute" command in STATA estimates a value for each missing data point using only those data sources with at least 50% of the total number of countries covered by the CPI in any given year.
-This is with the exception of the Bertelsmann Foundation's Transformation Index data, which is not used for the imputation of the Bertelsmann Foundation's Sustainable Governance Indicators.
+The imputation process is conducted using the statistical software package STATA and, more specifically, the programme's "impute" command.
+The "impute" command uses linear regressions to estimate a value for each missing data point using only those data sources with at least 50% of the total number of countries covered by the CPI in in the baseline year t2-This is with the exception of the Bertelsmann Foundation's Transformation Index data, which is not used for the imputation of the Bertelsmann Foundation's Sustainable Governance Indicators.

-After the imputation process, the mean and standard deviation for each data source is calculated and used as parameters to standardise the original data into z scores.
-The standardised z scores are calculated by subtracting the mean of each source from each country score and dividing by the standard deviation of the respective source.
+After the imputation process, the mean and standard deviation for each data source in the baseline year t are calculated and used as parameters to standardise the original data into z scores.

+Standardise data into z-scores with mean 0 and standard deviation of 1

+This is done by subtracting the baseline mean of each source from each country's original score and dividing by the baseline standard deviation of the respective source.
 This results in a data set centred around 0 and with a standard deviation of 1.
-Critically, the z scores are calculated using the mean and standard deviation parameters from the imputed baseline year sources.
-This ensures that CPI scores are comparable year-on-year since the baseline year.